 #2 Making Movies

-Knopfler kicked his brother, rhythm guitarist David Knopfler, out of the band during the recording of their third album.
+Knopfler kicked his brother, rhythm guitarist David Knopfler, out of the band while recording their third album.
 Guest keyboardist, Roy Bittan of the E-Street Band, fills out their sound with his piano.
 As the title suggests, the record is full of cinematic songs that recall Springsteen’s romantic 1970s epics.
 Lengthy workouts like ‘Tunnel of Love’ and ‘Romeo and Juliet’ are among the band’s most beloved tracks.
 Points are deducted for the closer ‘Les Boys’, a misguided homophobic shuffle.

 #1 Love Over Gold